 Hurricane season is from June 1 to November 30, and accounts for 97% of all tropical activity affecting the Atlantic Basin.
 These storms, although unpredictable in their annual occurrence, can devastate areas when they occur.
 However, while these effects may be temporary, those fishing-related businesses whose profitability is marginal may go out of business if a hurricane strikes.
+King mackerel gillnet fishing occurs primarily in winter, and is unlikely to be affected by hurricanes; however, vessels may remain at ports in south Florida throughout the year.

 The cumulative social and economic effects of past, present, and future amendments may be described as limiting fishing opportunities in the short-term, with some exceptions of actions that alleviate some negative social and economic impacts.
-The intent of these actions is to improve prospects for sustained participation in the respective fisheries over time and the proposed actions in this amendment are expected to result in some important long-term benefits to the commercial and for-hire fishing fleets, fishing communities and associated businesses, and private recreational anglers.
+The intent of these actions is to improve prospects for sustained participation in the respective fisheries over time and the proposed actions in this amendment are expected to result in some important long-term benefits to the commercial fishing fleet, as well as fishing communities and associated businesses.
 The proposed changes in management for CMP species will contribute to changes in the fishery within the context of the current economic and regulatory environment at the local and regional level.